Know something about this song or lyrics?

 Like the sun coming out

-Ooh, I just know that something good is going to happen
+Ooh, I just know that something good is gonna happen

 You're here in my head